 Dr Adrian Pabst

 MA (Cantab), MSc (LSE), DEA (Institut d'Études Politiques de Paris [Sciences Po]), DUET (Institut Catholique de Paris), MPhil (Cantab), PhD (Cantab), PGCHE (Kent)

 Director of Undergraduate Recruitment and Admissions

 Tel: 01227 (82)4826

-For the past seven years, he has also been writing regularly for the comment and op-ed pages of The International Herald Tribune, The Guardian, The Moscow Times, The National, The Huffington Post , ABC Religion & Ethics and and Les Echos on geo-politics, political economy, Europe and religion.
+For the past eight years, I have also been writing regularly for the comment and op-ed pages of The International Herald Tribune, The Guardian, The Moscow Times, The National, The Huffington Post, The Conversation, ABC Religion & Ethics and Les Echos on geo-politics, political economy, Europe and religion.